roosterMAP/notes/blackhole.md

 $$

 We can add this to our [graph](https://www.desmos.com/calculator/ofqdzk3z9a) of the inner and outer horizon.
 We get a third larger circle.
-Lets dig deeper into the nature of this new ergosphere.
+Lets dig deeper into the nature of this new *ergosphere*.

 Consider an observe trying to stay fixed at $r$ and $\theta$: $dr = d\theta = 0$.